jovanblazek/captain/README.md

 | `help` | Show help |

 ## 💪 Contributing
-Captain is an open source project and contributions are welcome.
+Captain is an open-source project and contributions are welcome.
 Please read the [contributing guidelines](CONTRIBUTING.md) before contributing.